-- You’ve improved your credit score: The better your credit, the more favorable loan terms you’ll receive.
+- You’ve improved your credit score: Even if market rates haven’t changed, improving your credit score may be enough.
+The better your credit, the more favorable loan terms you’ll receive.
 If you’ve improved your credit score since signing for your initial loan, you may qualify for better loan terms.

-- You need lower monthly payments: Sometimes refinancing a car loan is about making the payoff journey a bit longer so you can manage the monthly payments.
-If you need to reduce your car payment, you could refinance a loan with a lower rate but with a longer term (from 36 months to 48 months, for instance).
-Although you will pay less per month, expect to pay more over the life of the longer loan.
+- You need lower monthly payments: In some cases, refinancing a car loan may be your ticket to a more affordable payment, with or without a lower interest rate.
+If your budget is tight and you need to reduce your car payment, you could refinance your loan at a longer term (from 36 months to 48 months, for instance).
+Keep in mind, though, that while you will pay less per month with this strategy, you can expect to pay more over the life of the longer loan.

 When is it a bad idea to refinance your car loan?

 Refinancing your car loan doesn’t always make financial sense.
-If you answer ‘yes’ to any of these questions, it’s probably best to keep your current loan.
+If any of the following scenarios apply to you, it may be worth it to stick with your current loan.

-- Are you really far along in paying off your existing loan?
-Through the amortization process, your interest charges gradually decrease over the life of the loan.
+- You’re far along in your original loan’s repayment: Through the amortization process, your interest charges gradually decrease over the life of the loan.
 As a result, a refinance has more potential to save money when you’re in the earlier stages of repaying the original loan.

-- Is your odometer hitting big numbers?
-If you’re driving an older car with high mileage, you may be out of luck.
-Most lenders won’t find it worthwhile to issue a loan on a car that has significantly depreciated in value.
+- Your odometer is hitting big numbers: If you’re driving an older car with high mileage, you may be out of luck.
+Most auto lenders have minimum loan amounts and won’t find it worthwhile to issue a loan on a car that has significantly depreciated in value.

-- Are you upside-down on the original loan?
-Lenders typically avoid refinancing if the borrower owes more than the car’s value (also known as being “underwater”).
+- You’re upside-down on the original loan: Lenders typically avoid refinancing if the borrower owes more than the car’s value (also known as being “underwater”).

-- Does your current loan have a prepayment penalty?
-Some loans charge a penalty for paying it off early.
+- Your current loan has a prepayment penalty: Remember that some lenders charge a penalty for paying off your car loan early.
 Before you refinance your loan, investigate the terms of your existing loan to make sure there are no prepayment penalties.